anisanurjanah/anisanurjanah/README.md

 <!-- Brief description about me -->
 <p align="justify">
-    Final-year Informatics Engineering student with hands-on
-    experience in building modern web applications using PHP Laravel and React JS.
-Passionate about learning, problem-solving, and working across both frontend and backend
+    Fresh Graduate with hands-on experience in website and mobile app development.
+Passionate about learning, problem-solving, and working across both frontend and backend.
+Eager to grow further in a supportive and challenging environment.
 </p>

 <p align="justify">